Programs

 Learn more about the program

-NAMI believes that using the support group model is essential to the success of our family support groups.
-These sessions takes place in an intimate, confidential setting to allow families to share with each other their positives and negatives.
+NAMI believes that support groups maintain long-term recovery for families.
+These sessions take place in an intimate, confidential setting and allow families to share their experiences with each other.

 Learn more about the support group